ATTACHMENT STYLES

 IDENTIFY TO RESOLVE

 Fortunately, once identified and understood, we can resolve Insecure attachment (Dismissing, Fearful, Preoccupied) to Secure attachment - and balance the way in which we interact in relationships, forming Secure attachment with time.
+The #1 characteristic of having a Secure attachment style is the ability to navigate protective layers of emotions in order to realize and communication your AUTHENTICITY, NEEDS, WANTS AND BOUNDARIES.
+This requires Emotional Health Skills, Boundaries Skills, Communication Skills, and action-oriented, Self-Care methods so you may build a healthy connection with yourself in order to form healthy attachment with others.

 OVERVIEW OF ATTACHMENT STYLES

-DISMISSING AVOIDANT style
+DISMISSING AVOIDANT

 also known as 'avoidant'

-HOW IT TYPICALLY FEELS
+HOW IT TYPICALLY FEELS:

 -